alephic/helter/README.md

 - A named reference, e.g. `foo` (containing any non-whitespace, non-reserved characters).
 - A "chain" of "links"

-Each link is a bracketed list of terms.
+Each link is a bracketed, comma-separated list of terms.

 Brackets come from the following set: `()[]{}<>`